Marcoshenrich/kelpscape/README.md

 ```

-A refactor of QueryRange allows me to extend the functionality of Rectangle collision detection, and dynamically call Rectangle methods by dynamically keying into the function using the type parameter.
+A refactor of QueryRange allows me to extend the functionality of Rectangle collision detection, and dynamically call different collision methods on the Rectnagle by using the type parameter.

 ```javascript